joe-sharp/treehouse-points/README.md

 # treehouse-points
-Widget to display Treehouse widgets on the web
+Widget to display Treehouse points on the web